 Don’t trivialise or make light of disability

 Using disability in a flippant way in advertising will be seen as trivialising the issue and is likely to cause offence.
-A Paddy Power ad was upheld by the ASA because the use of the pun “MONEY BACK IF HE WALKS” used in relation to the trial of Oscar Pistorius made light of disability.
+A Paddy Power ad was upheld by the ASA because the use of the pun “” used in relation to the trial of Oscar Pistorius made light of disability.

 Ads for charity are often given more leeway by the ASA when assessing the likely offence caused.
 Charity ads can often include hard hitting messages and these can be more effective if presented in a way which may have been problematic if used by a commercial company.
 For example, the Disabilities Commission used the text “I’M GOOD FOR NOTHING” alongside an image of someone with a disability.
 In the context of an ad which highlighted and challenged the misconceptions that people have about those living with a disability this direct approach was not considered problematic by the ASA.